Engee documentation

 Out[0]:

-The plots describing the position of the Sun for a given observation point correspond to the expected ones given the assumptions made above.
+The graphs describing the position of the Sun for a given observation point correspond to those expected, taking into account the assumptions made above.

-To determine the characteristics of the Sun's position, including the sunrise and sunset times for today, let's go to the appropriate setting mode of the current day, and then save:
+To determine the characteristics of the Sun's position, including the time of sunrise and sunset for today, switch to the appropriate setting mode for the current day, and then save:

 In [ ]: